-If an owner intends to sell or offer for sale fewer than all of the units in a housing accommodation, the owner shall give to each tenant in a unit which the owner does not intend to sell or offer for sale within the one-year or five-year period of the notice (whichever is applicable) a notice which (a) informs such tenant of the date when the owner reasonably expects to offer the tenant's unit for sale and (b) states that, on or about such date, the owner will give to the tenant the notice required by Section 7-64(a)(i)-(ix) hereunder; and thereafter, at such time as the owner is ready to offer the unit for sale, the owner shall give the tenant then occupying such unit the notice required by Section 7-64(a)(i)-(ix) hereunder.
-Notice must be transmitted in additional languages such as, but not limited to, Spanish, Portuguese, or Haitian Creole if a need has been identified.
+(a) If an owner intends to sell or offer for sale fewer than all of the units in a housing accommodation, within the applicable notice period or a reasonable time thereafter, the owner shall give to each tenant in a unit not for sale a notice which (a) informs such tenant of the date when the owner reasonably expects to offer the tenant's unit for sale and (b) states that, on or about such date, the owner will give to the tenant the notice required by Section 7-64 (1)(b)(i)-(ix) hereunder; and thereafter, at such time as the owner is ready to offer the unit for sale, the owner shall give the tenant then occupying such unit the notice required by Section 7-64 (1)(b)(i)-(ix) hereunder.
+The notice required herein must be translated into the tenant's primary language if a need for such translation has been identified or is otherwise apparent to a reasonable person.

-If a tenant who is entitled to receive the notice of intent to convert vacates such tenant's unit either before the initial sale and transfer of title to the residential unit as a condominium unit has occurred, and/or after the owner has otherwise already obtained a conversion permit for a unit which has not expired pursuant to Section 7-67(b), then the owner shall give each prospective tenant of the unit written notice, prior to the inception of the tenancy, which informs such prospective tenant that the unit is being or will be offered for sale as a condominium or proprietary lease as a cooperative, but such prospective tenants shall not be entitled to the protections of this ordinance, except that they shall be entitled to the benefits of any remaining notice period for which the original tenant was entitled to, not to exceed one year.
-If such notice is not provided to the prospective tenant prior to the inception of the tenancy, the prospective tenant will then be afforded full tenant rights pursuant to Section 7-64(a) and the applicable notice period will restart in accordance with the status of the new tenant.
+If a tenant who is entitled to receive the notice of intent to convert vacates such tenant's unit either before the initial sale and transfer of title to the residential unit as a condominium unit has occurred, and/or after the owner has otherwise already obtained a conversion permit for a unit which has not expired pursuant to Section 7-67(3), then the owner shall give each prospective tenant of the unit written notice, prior to the inception of the tenancy, which informs such prospective tenant that the unit is being or will be offered for sale as a condominium or proprietary lease as a cooperative, but such prospective tenants shall not be entitled to the protections of this ordinance, except that they shall be entitled to the benefits of any remaining notice period for which the original tenant was entitled to, not to exceed one year.
+If such notice is not provided to the prospective tenant prior to the inception of the tenancy, the prospective tenant will then be afforded full tenant rights pursuant to Section 7-64 (1)(b) and the applicable notice period will restart in accordance with the status of the new tenant.